 In our Deciders program, we will have two and a half hours of skill developement per week with two games per week as well.
 Players will be trained to play with balance , understand offensive spacing as well as the importance of playing the game without the ball.
 Games will be played 3v3 on end to end baskets with the importance of applying their training legislated into the game rules, along with the regular rules of basketball.
-Games will include the use of a shot clock to reinforce the importance of playing with pace and a sense of urgency.
-Additionally, players will be given video feedback from coaches on a weekly basis.
+Coaches will use games to reinforce the importance of playing with pace and a sense of urgency.
+Additionally, players will be given video feedback from coaches.

 The result is a fast-paced, high-intensity environment in which players learn to make decisions and apply skills at game-speed through a progression of conceptual learning, practice, and competition.